GOLDEN RULES FOR ALL MEMBERS

 - VALID CLUBMATE MEMBERSHIP CARD MUST BE CARRIED AT ALL TIMES ON H&DAA WATERS.
 AT THE BSA LAKES, PLEASE LEAVE YOUR CARD ON THE DASHBOARD OF YOUR VEHICLE IN A CLEAR VISIBLE LOCATION

-- LOCK ALL GATES
+- LOCK ALL GATES ON ENTRY AND EXIT

 - NO LITTER, TINS, CANS, ALCOHOL, DRUGS OR LASER PENS